 Unlike banks, money transfer companies buy currency in bulk.
-This means that they benefit from lower exchange rates and are able to provide their customers with cheaper foreign exchange and repatriation services.
+This means they benefit from lower exchange rates and are able to provide their customers with cheaper foreign exchange and repatriation services.
 Money is transferred quickly, usually within a maximum of three business days.
-If you’re sending money to a friend or relative, you can choose the pick-up option so your recipient can collect the money in person.
+If you are sending money to a friend or relative, you can choose the pick-up option so your recipient can collect the money in person.

-What’s the process for repatriating funds?
+What is the process for repatriating funds?

 - There are usually high tax rates.
-If you have a permanent residence in New Zealand while working abroad, you are still considered a New Zealand tax resident, meaning you will be taxed on your worldwide income.
-Depending on the company you choose, check to see how this will impact the amount received in New Zealand after tax.
+If you retain a permanent residence in New Zealand while working abroad, you are still considered a New Zealand tax resident, meaning you will be taxed on your worldwide income.
+Depending on the company you choose, check to see how this will impact on the amount received in New Zealand after tax.

 Are there any risks?

-Frequently asked question
+Frequently asked questions

 Here are a few common questions about repatriation.